-- were consenting to messages from that organisation.
-This will depend on what exactly they were told when consent was obtained. - 78.
-Clearly, organisations cannot infer consent just because consent was given to a similar organisation, or an organisation in the same group.
-It must have extended to the organisation actually sending the message as well. - 79.
-Indirect consent may therefore be valid if that organisation was specifically named, or if the consent described a specific category of organisations and it clearly falls within that description.
-But if the consent was more general eg to marketing 'from selected third parties' it will be very difficult to demonstrate valid consent to a call, text or email if someone complains. - 80.
-It is extremely unlikely that a customer would intend to consent to unlimited future marketing calls or texts from anyone, anywhere.
+- 90. It is extremely unlikely that a customer would intend to consent to unlimited future marketing calls or texts from anyone, anywhere.
 The question is what the customer would reasonably expect, given the context.
 Would they have anticipated that they were consenting to messages from that particular organisation?
-If the nature of the promotion is quite different from the context in which consent was originally obtained, consent is unlikely to be valid under PECR even if it was superficially expressed to cover third parties. - 81.
+If the nature of the promotion is quite different from the context in which consent was originally obtained, consent is unlikely to be valid under PECR even if it was superficially expressed to cover third parties. - 91.
 Note also that consent does not last forever, and this time factor is even more important with indirect consent.
 Even if the customer did originally intend to notify their consent to some third parties at the time they gave it, they are unlikely to intend to keep notifying new third parties at a much later date.
 How long the intention to notify will last is likely to depend on the context.
-See the section below on time limits for more on this. - 82.
-It is also likely that the customer only intended for the original trusted organisation to select relevant third parties and did not intend that their details and consent would continue to be resold or passed on down a long chain of organisations without a direct relationship with them. - 83.
-Organisations must therefore make rigorous checks as to how and when consent was obtained, by whom, and what the customer was told.
+See the section below on time limits for more on this. - 92.
+Organisations need to remember that consent for third party marketing is a one-step process.
+For example the customer gives consent to organisation A to pass their details onto organisation B. This original/same consent cannot be used by organisation B to pass the customer's details onto further organisations.

+93. Organisations must therefore make rigorous checks as to how and when consent was obtained, by whom, and what the customer was told.
 It is not acceptable to rely on assurances of indirect consent without undertaking proper due diligence, in order to demonstrate consent if challenged.
-Organisations must ensure that consent was validly obtained, that it was reasonably recent, and that it clearly extended to them or organisations fitting their description.
-If it was generic consent to marketing from any third party, it will be difficult to show specific enough consent for calls, texts or emails.
+Organisations must ensure that consent was validly obtained, that it was reasonably recent, and that it clearly extended to them or organisations very closely fitting their description.
+If it was generic consent to marketing from any third party, it will be very difficult to show specific enough consent for calls, texts or emails.
 And at the very least, any promotion (eg by mail) must be consistent with the context in which consent was given - for example, aimed at a similar market.